KamabokoDesign/atlas-wp/README.md

 1. In the explorer you'll see all the native WP data you can pull
 1. For example you can do something like this in your Next.js build

+So why use GraphQL over the native WP REST API?
+Maybe [this may answer your questions](https://www.wpgraphql.com/docs/wpgraphql-vs-wp-rest-api/)

 ## Some other plugins you can use (but I need to do more research)
 1. Advanced Custom Fields